 Since the same LED drivers can be used for many scoreboard models, each driver must be set to receive the correct signal input, or address, for the model being used.
-This address is set with jumper wires in a 12-pin plug which mates with jack J19 on the driver (Figure 18).
+This address is set with jumper wires in a 12-pin plug which mates with jack J19 on the driver (Figure 17).

 It may be possible to reuse the same address plug from the driver that was replaced.
-If not, first refer to the specifications table in Section 2 to find the correct driver address(es) for a particular scoreboard model.
-Then refer to Drawing A-1054354 in Appendix D for a listing of the wire/pin connections for up to 12 courts, including TNMCs.
+If not, refer to Drawing A-1054354 in Appendix A for a listing of the wire/pin connections for up to 12 courts and Team Score module, including TNMCs.

-Figure 18: Address Jack J19
+Figure 17: Address Jack J19